Maple syrup urine disease: Classification

 These types can be classified based on time of onset, severity of symptoms, and level of BCKAD complex enzyme activity.
-Generally, the majority of patients will be classified into one of these four categories but some patients affected by maple syrup urine disease do not fit the criteria for the listed sub-divisions and may be categorized into unclassified maple syrup urine disease.
+Generally, the majority of patients will be classified into one of these five categories but some patients affected by maple syrup urine disease do not fit the criteria for the listed sub-divisions and may be categorized into unclassified maple syrup urine disease.

 Classic

 Classic MSUD is the most common type of MSUD.
 It also has the earliest onset and is presented with the most severe symptoms.
 Symptoms can be seen from within 7–10 days of birth.
 The maple syrup odor to the earwax is apparent around 12 hours after birth.
 The sweet-smelling urine is presented around a week after birth when protein metabolism has accelerated.
 Some other signs that may be seen are poor feeding, vomiting, irritability, lethargy, apnea, seizures, acidosis, and encephalopathy.

 Infants with classic MSUD will display subtle symptoms within the first 24–48 hours.
 Subtle symptoms include poor feeding, either bottle or breast, lethargy, and irritability.
 The infant will then experience increased focal neurologic signs.
 These neurologic signs include athetosis, hypertonia, spasticity, and opisthotonus that lead to convulsions and coma.
 If MSUD is left untreated, central neurologic function and respiratory failure will occur and lead to death.
 Although MSUD can be stabilized, there are still threats of metabolic decompensation and loss of bone mass that can lead to osteoporosis, pancreatitis, and intracranial hypertension.
 Additional signs and symptoms that can be associated with classic MSUD include intellectual limitation and behavioral issues.